ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 To move content to another Location or move the Subtree, the user must have the following Policy:

-- `content/create` - on the source tree
+- `content/read` - on the source Location
-- `content/manage_locations` - on the target tree
+- `content/create` - on the target Location

 ## Remove content